DatatoDevCollective/Articles/R spatial ecosystem.md

 2. [sp package](https://cran.r-project.org/web/packages/sp/sp.pdf)

-3. [tmap](https://cran.r-project.org/web/packages/tmap/vignettes/tmap-getstarted.html): Personally, I am a big fan of this package and <3  it.
-It's saved so much time
+3. [tmap](https://cran.r-project.org/web/packages/tmap/vignettes/tmap-getstarted.html): I am a big fan of this package personally and find it so easy to use.
+It takes it's inspiration from `ggplot` and has layered and flexible structure to its syntax.
+If you use `ggplot` and want to make quick [thematic map](https://en.wikipedia.org/wiki/Thematic_map)

 4. [leaflet](https://rstudio.github.io/leaflet/)